turkey picadillo chili with quinoa

 - Add water and quinoa and bring to a simmer.
 Cover, reduce heat to maintain a gentle simmer and cook until the quinoa has just burst open a little bit, 12 to 15 minutes.

-- Add the reserved turkey, tomatoes, olives and raisins and return to a simmer, stirring often.
+- Add the reserved turkey, tomatoes, olives and raisins (if using) and return to a simmer, stirring often.
 Simmer until the flavors meld, 4 to 5 minutes.
 Ladle into bowls, top with cheddar and garnish with pepitas, cilantro and avocado if desired.

 Nutrition